 After the shell was completed, I turned my attention to the most pivotal part of Wheatley: His faceplate.
 Designing and building the faceplate to allow his eyelids to function as they should was another great challenge.
 I ended up cutting the Styrofoam disk that I started with into 12 separate pieces and then gluing/taping them back together.
 This probably could’ve been avoided, but due to my material, budget, and skill limitations it was the only way I was able to remove enough material to allow his eyelids to open and close.
 When all was said and done, here’s what it looked like:

 Moving on to the eye itself, it ended up being one of the most time-consuming parts of this project.
-I had to use a candle to heat a pocket knife, and use that to carve out the plastic reflector from a flashlight.
+I had to use a candle to heat up a pocket knife ibn order to carve out the plastic reflector from a flashlight.
 That whole process took about two hours.
 Once that was out, it was only a matter of drilling a couple of holes for the lighting wires, gluing the lights in, and adding the graphics over the top.
 I used varying materials for the graphics, such as printer paper, clear plastic, and stickers.
 Once the eye and the faceplate were assembled together and the eye turned on, it was as if life was breathed into Wheatley.
 I think I cried a little!

 This project really helped me understand and appreciate the power of Printed Circuit Boards.
 What a time saver!
 Unfortunately, my skills at this point were severely lacking, and I actually laughed when the thought of PCBs crossed my mind.
 Thus, while this project did teach me how to solder, I had to wire everything by hand.
 Here’s a picture of what it looked like before I consolidated all the wires and assembled the controller:

-I also added another sound module with a rerecord ability, so I can program other various phrases for Wheatley to say.
+I also added another sound module with a re-record ability, so I could program other various phrases for Wheatley to say.

 Another fun fact: Wheatley runs comfortably on 109.5 Volts split up between AAAs, AAs, and 9v batteries.
 While we were at Comic-Con his batteries were housed inside his body.
 After it was over I moved them outside his body to be near the controller, making sure that I don’t have to open Wheatley up ever again.